 However, this is NOT a magic weight loss supplement.
 (No supplement is magic.)

-This benefit was found when researchers studied a specific, patented form of l-carnitine, CarniPure®.
-So if you want to use l-carnitine to reduce soreness and enhance recovery, look for products that contain CarniPure® l-carnitine.
+Researchers found this benefit when studying a specific, patented form of l-carnitine, CarniPure®.
+So if you want to use l-carnitine to reduce soreness and enhance exercise recovery, look for products that contain CarniPure® l-carnitine.